 Dermoid cysts (sometimes called benign mature cystic teratomas)

 Dermoid cysts tend to occur in younger women.
-These cysts can grow quite large - up to 15 cm across.
+These types of ovarian cysts can grow quite large - up to 15 cm across.
 These cysts often contain odd contents such as hair, parts of teeth or bone, fatty tissue, etc. This is because these cysts develop from cells which make eggs in the ovary.
 An egg has the potential to develop into any type of cell.
 So, these cysts can make different types of tissue.
 In about 1 in 10 cases a dermoid cyst develops in both ovaries.
 Dermoid cysts can run in families.

 These develop from cells which cover the outer part of the ovary.
 There are different types.
 For example, serous cystadenomas fill with a thin fluid and mucinous cystadenomas fill with a thick mucous-type fluid.
 These types of cysts are often attached to an ovary by a stalk rather than growing within the ovary itself.
 Some grow very large.
 They are usually benign but some are cancerous.